 There are many other highlights at NHMU.
 So many recent dinosaur discoveries are on display here, it is a treasure trove for the dinosaur lover who has only read about these discoveries.
 Included are relatively recent discoveries like Nasutoceratops, Utahceratops, Kosmoceratops, Lythronax and a pair of tyrannosaurids called Teratophoneus.
 Several dinosaurs on display are relatively rare in museum displays, including Gryposaurus and Falcarius.
 They do a really good job of displaying these interesting, less common dinosaurs that many people have not seen in other museums.

 IF I DON’T LIKE DINOSAURS, WILL I ENJOY MY VISIT?

 You don’t like dinosaurs?
 What???
 They love you!
 (You taste like chicken).
 But yes, NHMU has plenty of great displays on other subjects, with a particular focus on the interesting natural history of the state of Utah.
 The exhibits we saw were very nice, I particularly enjoyed the exhibit on the history of the land formation in Utah.
 Still, the dinosaurs are the real stars here.
 NHMU also has a very nice selection of fossil mammals from after the dinosaurs.
-One of the most interesting of these is the Uintatherium, a very large and interesting looking herbivore from the nearby Uinta Mountains that lived about 40 million years ago.
+One of the most interesting of these is the Uintatherium, a very large and unusual-looking herbivore from the nearby Uinta Mountains that lived about 40 million years ago.